sker65/esphome-fan-controller/README.md

 # esphome-fan-controller
 Yet another esphome based fan controller.
-Can be controller either manually or by temperatur sensor.
+Can be controlled either manually or by temperature sensor.

 It works with a simple d1mini pro and 4pin controlled fans which can be controlled via PWM.